 All of these exhibitions are permanent and free to enjoy.

 You will also find changing exhibitions in places such as the atrium, which are all based around the museum's ethos of showcasing the "extraordinary experiences of ordinary people."

 If you want to learn more about WWI, this set of galleries covers a lot of the most notable moments during the battle.

-There are over 1,300 artifacts on display include weapons, uniforms, films, artwork, and keepsakes.
+There are over 1,300 artifacts on display including weapons, uniforms, films, artwork, and keepsakes.

-This exhibition features photos, artifacts, documents, films and other important objects from this important historic event.
+The Holocaust Exhibition features photographs, artefacts, documents, films, and other important objects from this important historic event.

 This exhibit features nine important objects that played an important role in historic battles.

 In addition to a V-2 rocket, there is also a Harrier jet, a Spitfire plane, a T-34 tank, and more.